pnwairfire/blueskykml/README.md

 ## External Dependencies

-Whether cloning the repo or installing with pip, you'll first need to manually install numpy, netcdf, and gdal, which blueskykml depends on.
+Whether cloning the repo or installing with pip, you'll first need to manually install netcdf, and gdal, which blueskykml depends on.
 These instructions assume you already have python and pip installed, as well as C and C++ compilers, etc.